What is personal hygiene?

 Washing your body

-Try to bath or shower each day.
+Try to bathe or shower each day.
 Wash well, especially under your armpits and around your genitals and anus.
 Keeping clean will prevent skin irritations and remove bacteria that cause body odour.

 Wash yourself with soap, shower gel or a hypoallergenic body wash.
 Soap removes more germs, but you may need to wash sensitive body parts with plain water or salt water.